wanglab-broad/mCNS-atlas/README.md

 #### Citation

-If you find ClusterMap useful for your work, please cite our paper:
+If you find mCNS-atlas useful for your work, please cite our paper:

 > Spatial Atlas of Molecular Cell Types and AAV Accessibility across the Whole Mouse Brain